ComputerKWasTaken/BetterEcosystemProjectManagement/frontier/11-test-suites.md

 - before that, [09 - WebFetch Test Suite Archive](./09-webfetch-ai-dungeon-test-suite.md)
 - and [10 - WebFetch Phase 5 Validation](./10-webfetch-phase-5-validation.md)

 Clock is complete.
 Geolocation has landed locally.
 Weather is complete.
 Network is complete.
 System is complete.
-The current work is Phase 8 Story Card DOM + GraphQL drift investigation, which uses the diagnostic hunter rather than a live AI Dungeon paste suite.
+Phase 8 is complete.
+The current work is Phase 9 Provider AI, which will need a new live AI Dungeon paste suite once the first OpenRouter-backed vertical slice is implemented.

 ## Most Recent Completed Suite